Travel Report Mauritius and South Africa (Oct 2018)

 Helpful: A small pocket knife and a strong flashlight with spare batteries are often very useful.
 The cell phone flashlight does it too, but often does not shine far enough.

-Clothing: What do we have to take with us?
-This time a not unimportant question, since Mauritius (beach holiday) will be completely different, then South Africa (Safari).
-For South Africa, the packing went fast.
-As always onion-based functional clothing and sturdy shoes, although this time we decided at hip 37 degrees during the day for slightly less warm things.
+Clothing: For South Africa, we used functional clothing and sturdy shoes, although this time we decided for slightly less warm things.
 For Mauritius a mix of swimwear, shorts and T-shirts.
-In the end, everything went well with the Nike sports bags already known from the last tour.
-Weight: 15kg (per bag).
-In the lodges in Africa you can usually wash your clothes for free or for a small additional charge.
-You get them either the clothes back on the same day or the next.
-That saves a lot of luggage and weight.
+In most lodges in Africa you can usually wash your clothes for free or for a small additional charge.

-Day 1: Like last time our flight route is Munich-Paris-Zurich-Johannesburg and this time we wanted to make sure that our luggage sees it that way too.
-At noon we started and immediately our plane was one hour delayed.
-We did not think it was bad, as it ment 1 hour less in the dreadful LH basement lounge in Paris.
-This time we also had movies loaded on our ipads, so that the remaining 3h wait until the onward flight quickly passed.
-From my window seat on the plane to Zurich, I could directly watch the luggage loading and finally, on the third car, came our bags.
+Day 1: Our flight route is Munich-Paris-Zurich-Johannesburg and this time we wanted to make sure that our luggage sees it that way too.
+From my window seat on the plane to Zurich, I could directly watch the luggage loading and finally came our bags.
 So at least to Zurich, the luggage would make it too.
-In Zurich it goes back into the lounge and at 10:25 pm boarding starts to Johannesburg.
+In Zurich we board the plane to Johannesburg.

-Day 2: The flight with Swiss was great but after 10h we were glad to be out of the plane.
-In Johannesburg we first had to get our luggage and put the immigration behind us, only to check it in directly after again and leave officially from South Africa.
+Day 2: In Johannesburg we first had to get our luggage and put the immigration behind us, only to check it in directly after again and leave officially from South Africa.
 A bit exhausting.
 4 hours later we flew on to Mauritius with Air Mauritius.